jcleveley-zz/docker-pal/README.md

 ## Usage

-You can run the resulting image fairly easily with: `docker run -p 22 -p 80 -p 6081 -t -i <yourname>/pal`
+You can run the resulting image fairly easily with: `docker run -p 8080:80 -t -i <yourname>/pal`

 It's even possible to run this concurrently with itself.